-Italian specialists from the Roman Research Institute “Santa Lucia Foundation” have created an experimental model of a device that allows people with disabilities to control home appliances with their mind.
+Italian scientists from the Roman Research Institute “Santa Lucia Foundation” have created an experimental model of a system that allows people with disabilities to control home appliances with their minds.

-Inventors believe that a few years later, the device will find wide-spread use among people with disabilities and will be simply indispensable for astronauts with weakened muscle system due to long stay in weightless conditions, and just for pathological idlers!
+Inventors will soon start clinical trials that will involve volunteers who suffer from spinal cord injuries.
+They believe that if they manage to introduce these impressive mind-controlled devices into the market, they could prove useful among people with disabilities and will be simply indispensable for astronauts with a weakened muscle system due to long stay in weightless conditions.